Mesa Trail - Big Bluestem Trail Loop, South Mesa Trailhead, Boulder - Denver - Golden - Fort Collins - Lyons, Colorado

 |Elevation Change:||785' net elevation gain (+841' total roundtrip elevation gain)|

-The south portion of the Mesa Trail joins the Big Bluestem Trail to form a short but varied loop through Boulder's foothills and open space areas.
-Its 2+ miles of groomed trail are particularly well-suited for running and winter recreation, though some portions have been heavily rutted by the 2013 floods.
+The south portion of the Mesa Trail joins the Big Bluestem Trail to form a short but varied loop through Boulder's foothills and open space.
+Its 2+ miles of wide tracks are well-suited for running and winter recreation, though large portions have been heavily rutted by the 2013 floods.

-Visitors will enjoy good views across the eastern plains and Flatirons.
+Visitors will enjoy good views across the eastern plains, Flatirons and mouth of Eldorado Canyon.
 The following description travels counter-clockwise:

 Cross South Boulder Creek and head northwest past connections for the Homestead and Towhee trails (.15 miles: 5,682').
 The stone building to your left is the historic Doudy-DeBacker-Dunn homesite.
 Sylvester (Andrew) Doudy was the first settler in this area and built the original wooden portion of the house c.
 1858.